JavaScript under the hood

 JavaScript Runtime environment

 Just as with a car you do not interact directly with the engine.
 Instead you use a pedal to accelerate the car.
-More abstractly, you use an interface to make the internals do their work.
+More abstractly speaking: You use an interface to make the internals do their work.
 In JavaScript you use Application programming interfaces (APIs) that a JavaScript runtime environment provides.
-The JavaScript engine works inside such a runtime environment.
+The runtime environment includes everything needed to run JavaScript code, such as the engine, memory heap, call stack, event loop, and various APIs.

 Common JavaScript runtimes